gustiwdr/gustiwdr/README.md

 ---

 <p align="center">
-  <samp>✨ Thank you for visiting my GitHub profile!
-Have a great day! 😊</samp>
+  <samp>Thank you for visiting my GitHub profile!
+Have a great day! ✨</samp>
 </p>